binodbbh/Meal-Mate/README.md

 This project is licensed for educational purposes as part of an academic assignment.

 ## Contact
-For questions or support, contact: Binod Bhusal
+For questions or support, contact: Binod Bhusal # Car-Price-Prediction-using-machine-learning